You are here

 Which forms are required for filing an emergency bankruptcy case?

-G. Declaration Regarding Electronic Filing (Local Form 2) http://www.lamb.uscourts.gov/pdffiles/lr-form2.pdf
+E. Declaration Regarding Electronic Filing (Local Form 2) (link)

-H. Certificate of Credit Counseling – provided by the credit counseling agency.
+F. Certificate of Credit Counseling – provided by the credit counseling agency. (link)

 What do you mean by list of creditors?

 The list of creditors is a list of the names and current addresses of your creditors and other parties that should receive notice of your bankruptcy.
 The list is prepared by the debtor and their attorney and must be filed with the bankruptcy case.
-As a debtor, it is your responsibility to ensure you have listed current, valid addresses for your creditors.
+As a debtor, it is your responsibility to ensure you have listed current, valid addresses for your creditors, and government agencies required by the Court.

-Where and how do I file a case?
+Where do I file a case and what is required to file a case?

 Once my case is filed, what happens next?